jisosomppi/log-analysis/builds/elk-docker-beats/README.md

 I edited the main configuration file `/etc/metricbeat/metricbeat.yml`, adding the correct address and port for my Kibana and Elasticsearch instances.
 Then I ran the Metricbeat setup `sudo metricbeat setup`, which adds preconfigured dashboards for different log sources to Kibana.
 I also did the same for Filebeat (`sudo apt-get install -y filebeat`, settings and `sudo filebeat setup`), which allowed me to send log data directly.

 ## Success!
 This setup is working, albeit with suboptimal components.
 We're getting data from the client machine onto the server, and the data is completely readable, searchable and analyzable.
-The

 With the current setup, using Logstash is not necessary!
 This eliminates one step of the already complicated setup, and reduces resource use on the server.

+## Refining the build
+* We got Filebeat and Metricbeat working correctly on two different clients, both sending data to the same Dockerized ElasticSearch.
+* We got the dashboards from both Beats to work correctly, displaying data in real time.
+* We found the correct JSON syntax by studying Kibana and Beats, and by analyzing the traffic with Wireshark

 ## Next steps
 * Study the setup, copy working settings to full installs of Elasticsearch and Kibana, get rid of Docker
-* Study the output of Metricbeat and Filebeat to get the correct syntax for requests (Wireshark)
 * Build a custom format to send info from Rsyslog to Elasticsearch
 * Filter sent logs to reduce load on client, server and network